18 Perfect Fourth of July Campsites in California

 russian river camping adventures

-Along the pristine waters of Northern California’s Russian River, you’ll discover a collection of exceptional campgrounds that blend outdoor adventure with wine country charm.
+Northern California’s Russian River offers a collection of exceptional campgrounds that blend outdoor adventure with wine country charm, and on the Fourth of July, it’s all about water and relaxation.

-Whether you choose Camp Russian River’s redwood-shaded sites, Casini Ranch’s family-friendly mile of riverfront, or River Bend Resort’s active amenities, you’ll find perfect spots for swimming, kayaking, and celebrating Independence Day under the stars.
+Camp Russian River’s redwood-shaded sites, Casini Ranch’s family-friendly mile of riverfront, and River Bend Resort’s active amenities all give you perfect spots for swimming, kayaking, and celebrating Independence Day under the stars.

 Ocean Views at El Capitán State Beach